-Students are placed on SAP Suspension for one of the following reasons:

-- Failed SAP requirements at the conclusion of the student's 16-week semester (two (2) eight (8)-week terms) on SAP Warning. - Withdrew from ALL semester credit hours or earned non-passing grades in ALL semester credit hours while on SAP Warning.
+Students are placed on SAP Suspension for failing SAP requirements at the conclusion of the student's 16-week semester (two (2) eight (8)-week terms) on SAP Warning.

 Notification of the change of academic standing will be emailed to the student's Grantham University email address.
+Lack of reception of notification does not exempt student from the policy requirements.
 To regain eligibility for enrollment, students must submit a successful academic appeal.